Library Research Guide

 While licensing agreements don't allow us to provide off-campus database access to alumni, there are many other resources.

 Free databases listed on K-State Libraries' databases list are open to anyone.
+Librarians here at K-State have put together information for alumni and community users.
+That guide will lead you to resources as well.

 If you are still in Kansas, the State Library of Kansas provides access to many databases.
-If you are in a different state, check if their state library does the same.
+If you are in a different state, check if your state library does the same.
 Kansas residents can also obtain a community patron card that will allow you to still check out K-State Libraries' materials.

 Librarians love to share suggestions about where to find useful information.
 The guide you are currently reading is one example, and there are thousands more that can be found in the LibGuides Community.